 How do I register a death?

-Death registration appointments are only completed over the phone and must be completed in person by appointment.
+Death registrations can no longer be completed over the phone and must be completed in person by appointment.
 Please call 01824 708100 to make an appointment.

 You will need to make an appointment at a Register Office and bring with you the medical certificate of death (given by the doctor who was treating the deceased) if you have it.
 You will also be asked to provide the following information about the deceased: